Getting Started

 cd SOLR_INSTALL_DIRECTORY

-bin\solr.cmd stop -all
+bin\solr.cmd stop --all |

 *NIX: